truenas/documentation/content/CORE/CORETutorials/Tasks/RunningSMARTTests.md

 ---
 title: "Running S.M.A.R.T.
 Tests"
-description: "Running S.M.A.R.T. tests on your TrueNAS"
+description: "This article provides information on how to run Self-Monitoring, Analysis and Reporting Technology (S.M.A.R.T.) tests on your TrueNAS."
 weight: 40
 tags:
 - coresmart